Be blown away by the sunset over the Atlantic Seaboard from an electric two-wheeler at half the price!

 6. Watch the sunset from the back of an electric bicycle with GONOW.
 This is perfect if you want to culture-up your Instagram account, as the two-hour trip includes four to five photo opportunity stops at the Lionel Smit artwork in Sea Point, and of the picturesque sunset over the Atlantic Seaboard.

-7. Take a stroll through the Company’s Garden – while you’re at it, you can visit the restaurant there.
+7. Take a stroll through the Company’s Garden – you can picnic in the garden, read a book in the sun while the playful squirrels scurry around you or visit the delightful restaurant there

 8. While you’re on that side of the world (point 6), take a selfie outside Parliament, which is right near the Company’s Garden.